Azure/aks-engine/docs/topics/scale.md

 k8s-master-10367588-0                Ready    master   55m   v1.18.3   10.255.255.5   <none>        Ubuntu 18.04.4 LTS   5.3.0-1022-azure   docker://3.0.12+azure
 ```

-In summary, by updating your API model to require the latest Kubernetes version, we produce an ARM template deployment that is able to be executed successully without traversing outside the VNET.
-As before, we've lost strict homogeneity, but because Kubernetes guarantees functional compatibility within a minor release channel (no breaking changes with patch releases), we now have an arguably more operationally stable cluster running the latest validated bits.
+In summary, by updating your API model to require the latest Kubernetes version, we produce an ARM template deployment that is able to be executed successfully without traversing outside the VNET.
+As before, we've lost strict homogeneity, but because Kubernetes guarantees functional compatibility within a minor release channel (no breaking changes with patch releases), we now have an operationally stable cluster running the latest validated bits.